 Can I claim a tax deduction if my property is damaged by fire, flooding, or natural disaster?

-For the years 2018–2025, you can claim a casualty loss deduction for federally declared disasters only.
-Man-made disasters are not eligible for the casualty loss deduction for the years 2018–2025.
+For the years 2018–2025, you can claim a casualty loss deduction for federally declared disasters.
+Man-made disasters are not eligible for the casualty loss deduction during this period.

-The Robert T. Stafford Disaster Relief and Emergency Assistance Act gives the President the power to declare a federal disaster when there has been a major disaster.
-A major disaster is defined as a natural catastrophe that causes damage that is so severe that state and local governments would be unable to respond to it effectively.
+The Robert T. Stafford Disaster Relief and Emergency Assistance Act grants the President the power to declare a federal disaster when a major disaster occurs.
+A major disaster is defined as a natural catastrophe that causes damage so severe that state and local governments would be unable to respond to it effectively.
 You can find major disaster declarations on the FEMA website.

-The loss can still be eligible if it happens outside the boundaries of the federally declared disaster so long as the disaster is deemed to have been its direct cause.
-For example, if you suffer property damage from a tornado, but the federally declared disaster is only for the county that borders the county where you live, your loss may still qualify because it was caused by a federally declared disaster.
+The loss may still be eligible if it occurs outside the boundaries of the federally declared disaster so long as the disaster is deemed to have directly caused the damage.
+For example, if you suffer property damage from a tornado, but the federally declared disaster applies only to the county bordering the one where you live, your loss may still qualify because it was caused by a federally declared disaster.

 How do I claim a casualty loss deduction?

 IRS Form 4684 is used to calculate a qualifying casualty loss deduction.
-You are required to itemize your deductions on Schedule A, however, to be able to claim a casualty loss deduction.
+You are required to itemize your deductions on Schedule A, however, to claim a casualty loss deduction.

-It is important to know that any loss that is fully covered by insurance is not eligible for this deduction on your tax return.
-If you have a qualifying casualty loss deduction, you can take that loss on the tax return for the year in which the loss was suffered, or you may take the loss in the previous year.
+It is important to know that any loss fully covered by insurance is not eligible for this deduction on your tax return.
+If you have a qualifying casualty loss deduction, you can claim that loss on the tax return for the year in which the loss occurred, or you may claim the loss in the previous year.
 In general, a Tax Pro is best equipped to help you determine which year would be most beneficial.
-Your adjusted gross income, filing status, other Schedule A deductions, and tax bracket can all impact which year would be most beneficial for claiming the casualty loss deduction.
+Your adjusted gross income, filing status, other Schedule A deductions, and tax bracket can all impact which year is most beneficial for claiming the casualty loss deduction.
 If you do not typically seek professional assistance with your income tax return, you may want to consider doing so in the event of a casualty loss deduction.

 What other kinds of tax relief may I be eligible for in case of fire, flooding, or natural disaster?

 In addition to potentially qualifying for a casualty loss deduction, you may also be eligible for penalty abatements.
-Generally, if you owe on your individual income tax return and do not file the return timely, the IRS adds a late-filing penalty.
-Similarly, if you owe on your individual income tax return and do not make the payment timely, the IRS adds a late-payment penalty.
+Generally, if you owe on your individual income tax return and do not file it timely, the IRS imposes a late-filing penalty.
+Similarly, if you owe on your individual income tax return and do not make the payment timely, the IRS imposes a late-payment penalty.

-Some states offer tax relief or assistance that is distinct from or in addition to the tax relief or assistance that the federal government provides.
+Some states offer tax relief or assistance that is distinct from, or in addition to, the tax relief or assistance provided by the federal government.
 You can find information about state tax relief or assistance on your state’s tax authority website.

 How does receiving a payment from my insurance carrier impact the tax relief I can claim?

-The insurance proceeds that you receive for a casualty loss have a direct impact on the calculation for the potential casualty loss deduction.
+The insurance proceeds you receive for a casualty loss directly impact the calculation of the potential casualty loss deduction.

-To calculate the casualty loss deduction, first start with the total loss from the casualty event.
-Next, subtract the insurance proceeds or other reimbursements from the amount of the total loss.
+To calculate the casualty loss deduction, start with the total loss from the casualty event.
+Next, subtract the insurance proceeds or other reimbursements from the total loss amount.
 Then, subtract $100 from that figure.
 Finally, subtract 10% of your adjusted gross income (AGI).
-The final amount of these calculations is the casualty loss deduction that you may be eligible to claim on your income taxes.
+The final amount of these calculations is the casualty loss deduction you may be eligible to claim on your income taxes.
 The more you receive in insurance proceeds, the lower the casualty loss deduction.

 - $50,000 (total loss) − $40,000 (insurance proceeds) = $10,000